-Knowing how to pay for divorce is particularly tricky because most people don’t necessarily plan for a divorce.
-It doesn’t seem likely that someone would create a special savings account to save up for divorce.
-Often, this leaves people feeling like they are stuck in a corner.
+Knowing how to pay for divorce is particularly tricky because most people don’t necessarily plan for a divorce and, as result, likely don’t have a special bank account where they’ve been saving up for a divorce.
+This can leave you feeling stuck in a tight corner.

 How Much Does Divorce Cost?

 We’ll start with the crummy news — getting a divorce, already a difficult experience, is also expensive.
 While the cost varies depending on where you live and the complexity of the divorce, the average cost of a divorce in the U.S ranges between $15,000 and $20,000.
 That said, a simple DIY divorce could run a lot less (as little as $200).
 A complicated divorce (with disagreements around child custody or dividing up property), on the other hand, could run well over $100,000.
 Gulp.

 Factors that can affect the cost of a divorce include:

 • The state where the divorce takes place

 • Whether the couple lives in an urban or rural area